|Birth: ||Nov. 14, 1823|

 "Leander C. Burkhart was born in Hawkins County, East Tennessee, November 14, 1823.
 Emigrating to Oregon in 1847, he settled in Linn County, in company with his father, and a numerous relationship, amassing a large fortune without losing his high reputation for integrity being possessed of a sterling worth acknowledged by all men.
 He died at his residence half a mile east of Albany, November 3, 1875."

 I really can't add to what was written except to state that I wish I could have known this man who died nearly 75 years before I was born.
-Dear Melissa was left with six children to raise & a dear husband to mourn.
-Her 2 youngest children were just 1 & 4 yrs. old.
+Dear Melissa was left with six children to raise and a dear husband to mourn.
+Her two youngest children were just 1 and 4 yrs. old.
 She never remarried, passing from this earth on the 4th of July, 1898 while staying with relatives in Ashland, Oregon, following failing health for the past few years.
-Her remains were returned to Albany to be interred by her husband at Riverside Cemetery.
+Her remains were returned to Albany to be buried by her husband at Riverside Cemetery.

 Leander and Melissa's daughter, Nellie Olivia Burkhart, is my great grandmother.
 She married three times, poor lady, loosing her 1st two husbands to TB.
 During her 2nd marriage, my future grandmother, Pearl Laura Baker, was born.

-Rewritten on Aug 25th, 2013 by Leander & Melissa's great, great granddaughter, Kathie L.Webb Blair
+Rewritten on Aug 25th, 2013 by Leander and Melissa's great, great granddaughter, Kathie L.Webb Blair

 John Burkhart (1787 - 1856)

 Rebecca Ann Margaret Baltzell Burkhart (1800 - 1884)